vueComponent/ant-design-vue/site/src/vueDocs/migration-v3.en-US.md

 ## Upgrade preparation

 1. Please upgrade to the latest version of 2.x first, and remove/modify related APIs according to the warning information on the console.
-It is recommended to check the historical Change Log of 2.x first, which will not be detailed here.
+It is recommended to check the historical ChangeLog of 2.x first, which will not be detailed here.
 2. Upgrade the project to Vue 3.2 and above.

 ## 3.0 What are the incompatible changes